codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the father tomato say to the baby tomato whilst on a family walk?
-Ketchup.
+I'm practicing for a bug-eating contest and I've got butterflies in my stomach.

 ## Daily Trivia

-What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
+Which programming language shares its name with an island in Indonesia?
- 1. Session
+ 1. Java
- 2. Data link
+ 2. C
- 3. Network
+ 3. Python
- 4. Transport
+ 4. Jakarta

 <details>
   <summary>Answer</summary>
-  Transport
+  Java
 </details>